pmelchior/usrp-sciprog/README.md

 ## Colloquia and seminars

 Seminars are held every Tuesday 12:30pm, colloquia every Thursday 12:30pm.
 The room is the main Auditorium in Peyton Hall.
-Pizza will be delivered in Grand Central at 11:45am for a quick bite before heading to the seminar location shortly after 12pm.
+Pizza and cookies will be delivered in Grand Central at 12:00pm for lunch.

 Seminar schedule
 ----------------